codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the [quality settings](../../repositories-configure/adjusting-quality-settings.md) of your project.
 To see the coverage status, ensure that you enable the option **Coverage** in the quality settings.

+!!! important
+    If you want Codacy to block merging pull requests that aren't up to standards you must also [configure GitLab to only allow merging pull requests if the pipeline succeeds](https://docs.gitlab.com/ee/user/project/merge_requests/merge_when_pipeline_succeeds.html#only-allow-merge-requests-to-be-merged-if-the-pipeline-succeeds){: target="_blank"}.

 ![Merge request status on GitLab](images/gitlab-integration-pr-status.png)

 ### Pull Request Comment